maximkiesel1/Open_Source_Package_PyPi/README.md

 ```
 ## Calculate the NaN-Quote of the whole dataframe

-To calculate the NaN-Quote of the whole dataframe, use the method `nan_quote_df`
+To calculate the NaN-Quote of each column ina  dataframe, use the method `nan_quote_df`
 ```
 nc_vis.nan_quote_df()
 ```